Contact Us

 273 Dalhousie Street - Jones China Shop* |

 This two-storey brick building was likely built by Peter Taylor in 1849.
 By 1855, Peter's brother-in-law, Alexander Menzies, was selling dry goods, groceries, and fancy goods here.
-This building has always enjoyed commercial use.
-Today this building is home to the cozy English Style pub Lord Amherst where you can enjoy traditional pub-style food.
-Public |
+This building has always enjoyed commercial use. |

 443 Dalhousie Street - John G. Kolfage Homestead |